evolvingstuff/vdw2/content/posts/overview-tuberculosis-and-vitamin-d.md

 > Vitamin D deficiency is common in patients with active TB,

-* A. Martineau organized the <a href="/posts/vitamin-d-conference-in-england-april-23-25-2014" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D conference in England - April 23-25 2014">Vitamin D conference in England - April 23-25 2014</a>
+* A. Martineau organized the [Vitamin D conference in England - April 23-25 2014](/posts/vitamin-d-conference-in-england-april-23-25-2014)

 * Vitamin D and tuberculosis: more effective in prevention than treatment?